Inventory to Turnover Ratio (ITTR)

 Our Analysis

-We have studied the historic ITTR levels of 747 manufacturing firms across the North West, North Wales and Shropshire.
-Collectively these firms generate £57.6BN in revenue (ranging from £1M to £4.1BN) and hold £7.3BN in inventory (ranging from £45K to £350M).
-As the chart below shows, collective ITTR has been on the increase over the last decade:
+We have studied the historic ITTR levels of 746 manufacturers across the North West, North Wales and Shropshire.
+Collectively they generate £57.5BN in revenue (ranging from £1M to £4.1BN) and hold £7.2BN in inventory (ranging from £45K to £350M).

 What can we learn from this analysis?